arjunekk/anamoly/README.md

   images).
 Subtle contamination defects can occasionally be misclassified as "no defect" — see `docs/calibration_notes.md` for details and the reasoning behind not "fixing" this by overfitting thresholds to one case.
+  This is also captured as an explicit test case in `test_severity_and_recommendations.py`.
 - Currently supports only the `bottle` category; multi-category support would require per-category memory banks and recalibrated thresholds.
 - PatchCore's memory bank uses random subsampling rather than the paper's greedy coreset selection — a deliberate simplicity trade-off (see `backend/app/anomaly_detection/memory_bank.py` docstring).
+- No formal evaluation metrics computed yet (AUROC, precision/recall, pixel-level localization against ground truth masks) — planned as a dedicated evaluation phase.
+- Integration tests in `test_api_integration.py` run against the real `defect_detection` database rather than an isolated test database — acceptable for a local-development portfolio project, but a genuine limitation if this were a production system.
 - No authentication, upload size limits, or rate limiting yet — acceptable for local development, required before any public deployment.
 - PDF reports are regenerated on every request rather than cached.